ChampRedRalph/adminquarterlyassessment/README.md

 The Regional Unified Quarterly Assessment System is a web-based application designed to manage and evaluate the performance of schools and students within a specific region.
 This system allows administrators to upload, edit, and review assessment data, ensuring efficient and accurate tracking of educational progress.

+**Note: This project is a government project and is not intended for public use.
+Access to this repository is restricted to authorized personnel only.**

 ## Table of Contents

 - [Features](#features)